 While exercise has many benefits, like keeping the body in generally healthy shape, it’s no secret that exercise can cause women to lose weight all over – including some less desirable places.
 While many women that love to exercise may enjoy the overall results, some are unhappy that they are losing weight in the breasts.
 As a result, some women athletes will get breast implants to make up the difference.
 Breast implants will help the female athlete maintain shapely breasts while still keeping healthy.
 Here are a few things for runners and athletes to consider when getting breast implants.

 Selecting a Doctor

 First and foremost, athletic patients need to select the right surgeon.
-Since exercise is extremely important to most runners and athletes, it’s a good idea to find a doctor who understands the value of exercise.
-When selecting a doctor, patients should choose a doctor who is skilled in breast augmentation surgery, understands the importance of health and fitness, and will help the patient recover most efficiently.
+Since exercise is vital to most runners and athletes, it’s a good idea to find a doctor who understands exercise’s value.
+When selecting a doctor, patients should choose a skilled doctor in breast augmentation surgery, understand the importance of health and fitness, and help the patient recover most efficiently.

 Athletic patients should also consider the size of the breast implants they are getting and how that will affect their future athletic training and ability.
 A significant change in breast size can affect athletic performance.
 Runners may experience more discomfort if they choose larger breast implants, and they make certain activities and exercises, like push-ups, more difficult.

 Patients should consult with the surgeon about how different sizes may affect athletic performance before scheduling surgery.
-A good way to test out which size looks and feels the best is to try on different sizes of sample breast implants before committing to the perfect size.
+An excellent way to test out which size looks and feels the best is to try different sample breast implant sizes before committing to the perfect size.

 While many athletic women may be interested in breast augmentation, they also may have some concerns.
 The following are all common concerns: